Berry-Club/Paracosm/src/main/kotlin/dev/aaronhowser/mods/paracosm/Ideas.md

 - [ ] Stress toys that reduce bad imagination when used or lessen the effects of bad imagination, but cause problems when overused
 - [ ] Shuffles your inventory around slightly
+- [ ] Hear chests and doors opening and closing when they arent (or maybe actually opening them?)

 # Misc